Module 2 · Lesson 1

 6-- example : n + 0 = n := rfl

-7-- Fails for arbitrary n (even though true by definition for specific n)
+7-- ❌ Fails for arbitrary n (works for specific n like 5)

 8